zoom/zoomapps-customlayout-js/README.md

-# Hello Zoom Apps
+# Immersive Zoom App Sample

 Use of this sample app is subject to our [Terms of Use](https://zoom.us/docs/en-us/zoom_api_license_and_tou.html)

-Zoom Apps let you embed your application directly in the Zoom Client.
-Use this template to make something awesome!
+This app is an example of how you can use the Zoom Layers API to create an Immersive Zoom App the captivates your audience and presenters alike.

 ## Prerequisites